 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-RNGLIB is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version and a Python version.
+rnglib is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and a Python version.

-NORMAL, a Python library which contains random number generators (RNG's) for normally distributed values.
+normal, a Python code which contains random number generators (RNG's) for normally distributed values.

-PDFLIB, a Python library which evaluates Probability Density Functions (PDF's) and produces random samples from them, including beta, binomial, chi, exponential, gamma, inverse chi, inverse gamma, multinomial, normal, scaled inverse chi, and uniform.
+pdflib, a Python code which evaluates Probability Density Functions (PDF's) and produces random samples from them, including beta, binomial, chi, exponential, gamma, inverse chi, inverse gamma, multinomial, normal, scaled inverse chi, and uniform.

-RANDLC, a Python library which implements a random number generator (RNG) used by the NAS Benchmark programs.
+randlc, a Python code which implements a random number generator (RNG) used by the NAS Benchmark programs.

-SOBOL, a Python library which computes elements of a Sobol quasirandom sequence.
+sobol, a Python code which computes elements of a Sobol quasirandom sequence.

-UNIFORM, a Python library which implements random number generators (RNG's) for a variety of arithmetic types.
+uniform, a Python code which implements random number generators (RNG's) for a variety of arithmetic types.

-VAN_DER_CORPUT, a Python library which computes elements of a 1D van der Corput Quasi Monte Carlo (QMC) sequence using a simple interface.
+van_der_corput, a Python code which computes elements of a 1D van der Corput Quasi Monte Carlo (QMC) sequence using a simple interface.